-This highly intelligent animal hasn't had an opportunity to socialize or interact with other members of her species since 1980, when her tankmate, Hugo, died of a brain aneurysm after reportedly ramming his head into the side of the tank, in what many believe to be a desperate attempt to break out of the tank—or even commit suicide.
+This highly intelligent, endangered animal hasn't had an opportunity to socialize or interact with other members of her species since 1980, when her tankmate, Hugo, died of a brain aneurysm after reportedly ramming his head into the side of the tank, in what many believe to be a desperate attempt to break out of the tank—or even commit suicide.

-Dear [Decision Maker],
+Full Pledge/Petition Text: [Decision Maker],